Atlas-19/backrooms-level-map/Article Notes/General Notes & Guides/Tips for increasing the luck for entering The Backrooms.md

 - Missing the last step on a flight of stairs and falling on your face.
 (This usually does not work, only in very select flights of stairs, the anomalous properties of said stairs disappear/move after 2 or so entries using this method.)
 - Interacting with a corrupted object, such as a glitched chair.

-*-The Backrooms Wiki.
+*- The Backrooms Wiki.
 (2023, March 01).
-Retrieved from http://backrooms-wiki.wikidot.com/basics-of-the-backrooms-a-guide-*
+Retrieved from http://backrooms-wiki.wikidot.com/basics-of-the-backrooms-a-guide -*